sinae99/Daily-SPL-Basics/README.md

 | timechart count by src_port useother=false
 ```

-for all of these we also must monitor the dest_ip and dest_port , I just wont rewrite them again
- and all these queries for `blocked traffic `

-the `blocked traffic` is also important to monitor
+for all of these kind of queries, there are many more points to monitor like `action=blocked`, `protocol=udp`,

 The main goal of these charts is to monitor the baseline traffic of your company and detect any abnormal traffic activity.